LJP725/certnet-control-sim-main/README.md

 ---

-## Important Release Note
+## Release Organization

-This repository is an **evaluation/reproduction release**, not a full from-scratch training and synthesis release.
+This repository is organized around the evaluation stage of the study.

-The `.mat` release packs contain the already generated experiment artifacts, including the certified executor objects, trained controllers, baseline data, and evaluation data needed by the demo scripts.
-The released live scripts load these saved artifacts and reproduce the reported evaluation protocol, figures, and summary statistics.
+The `.mat` release packs store the generated experiment artifacts required by the demo scripts, including certified executor data, trained controllers, baseline objects, and evaluation data.
+The MATLAB live scripts load these release packs and reproduce the reported testing protocol, figures, timing summaries, feasibility checks, and closed-loop evaluation results.

-The full offline generation pipeline used to synthesize every certified library and train every controller from scratch is not included in this release.
-Therefore, the intended use of this repository is:
+The intended workflow is:

-1. load the released experiment packs;
+1. load the released experiment pack;
-2. run the corresponding MATLAB live scripts;
+2. run the corresponding MATLAB live script;
-3. reproduce the reported figures and evaluation metrics;
+3. reproduce the reported evaluation metrics and figures;
 4. inspect the deployed CertNet executor and baseline behavior.

 ---